 by the American Kennel Club

-Breaking News -- 2011 NAVHDA Natural Abillity Breeders Award achieved by our Grand Ch.
-Mariah BDN Be Still My Heart CD SH VC NAVHDA NA -- four littermates from her 2010 litter all passed the NAVHDA NA Test.
+Breaking News -- 2011 and 2012 NAVHDA Natural Abillity Breeders Awards achieved by our Grand Ch.
+Mariah BDN Be Still My Heart CDX SH VCX NAVHDA NA.
 Daisy is owned by Daphne Gray and Dan Carter, Montross, VA.
-2012 brought Daisy her AKC Grand Championship in the show ring -- we expect that 2012 will bring her a Master Hunter title as well.
+2012 brought Daisy her AKC Grand Championship in the show ring, and 2013 her AKC CDX obedience title.
 Woooo Hoooo to our beautiful girl who can do it all!

 MARIAH Shorthairs has been breeding since 1974 in a home environmement, with breeding stock based on some of the early Shorthairs brought to the US in the 1930's.
 Our dogs today continue to look very much like the German stock from which they originated -- solid, biddable, close working dogs for dense New England cover that is very much like that in Germany.
 This is a love and a hobby, not a kennel.

 We tend to understate our accomplishments because our breeding record stands for itself.
-In 38 years we have produced many fine, close-working personal gun dogs -- as well as Show Champions, AKC Master Hunters, NAVHDA qualifiers, obedience and agility competitors, registered therapy dogs, and certified tracking dogs -- all have proven again and again that there is no conflict between beautiful conformation and a Shorthair's ability to work in the field or any other activity.
-Hunting season is only few weeks long.
-Why not be able to look at your dog every day and say, "What a beautiful, talented animal that is"
+In 41 years we have produced many fine, close-working personal gun dogs -- as well as Show Champions, AKC Master Hunters, NAVHDA qualifiers, obedience and agility competitors, registered therapy dogs, and certified tracking dogs -- all have proven again and again that there is no conflict between beautiful conformation and a Shorthair's ability to work in the field or any other activity.
+They say, "Life is too short to hunt with an ugly dog".
+We believe, "Life is too short to LIVE with an ugly dog!".

 In 2009 we were honored to receive the highest award of the German Shorthaired Pointer Club of America, when our Best in Show winning Ch.
-Moraine's Diamond Lil Mariah CD JH was voted into the GSPCA SHORTHAIR HALL OF FAME.
-She was only the 117th Shorthair in the the history of the breed to be recognized with this honor -- an honor indeed when one realizes there are an estimated 25,000 Shorthairs born in the US every year.
+Moraine's Diamond Lil Mariah CD JH VC ROM was voted into the GSPCA SHORTHAIR HALL OF FAME.
+She was only the 117th Shorthair in the the history of the breed to be recognized with this honor.
+Other breeders talk about their dogs as decendents of Hall of Fame dogs -- generations back from someone else's breeding program.
+Daisy, pictured above, is a great granddaughter of our OWN Hall of Fame dog.
+Enough said -- we tend to understate our accomplishments.

 We strive to breed the healthiest and most intelligent Shorthairs possible.
 We adhere to the recommended standards for health screening of the German Shorthaired Pointer Club of America: health screening for hips, elbows, eyes, cardiac and cone degeneration (day blindness), and our dogs are qualified to be registered with CHIC (Canine Health Information Center).
 All breeding stock AKC DNA identified.